nicolasLepy/WeatherPrediction/Readme.md

 ![Alt text](img/4.gif)

 Finally, to remain consistent with other cities, temperature of a city (called after the station) is influenced by temperature of the other cities the day before.
+A city close to another must have a similar weather.

 ![Alt text](img/3.gif)